-How many times do you get perfect wind and wave conditions, but the tide is too low or too high?
+How many times do you get perfect wind and wave conditions, but, frustratingly, the tide is too low or too high to surf?
 Learn the Rule of Twelfths and select the right time to go surfing.

 Tides are a key factor when it comes to surfing and wave riding.
-Tide height affect the volume of water, that is the depth of water and the breaking of waves.
+Tide height affects the volume of water; or, the depth of water and breaking of waves.

-The Rule of Twelfths is a rule of thumb for estimating the height of the tide at any time.
-Science tells us that the rate of flow of a tide increases smoothly to a maximum halfway between high and low tide, before smoothly decreasing to zero again.
+The Rule of Twelfths is a rule of thumb for estimating the height of the tide at any given time.
+The rate of flow in a tide increases smoothly to a maximum halfway point between high and low tide, before smoothly decreasing to zero again.

-This means that in the first hours, you'll notice that the tide might not rise/fall so much and it will accelerate the entire process in the mid hours.
+This means that in the first hours of a tidal shift, you may notice that the tide might not rise/fall so much, yet the entire process will accelerate through the mid hours.

-Tide times available in tide charts usually tell you the exact hour and minute of low and high tides.
+Tide times available on tide charts usually tell you the exact hour and minute of both low and high tide.
 The Rule of Twelfths applies to the semidiurnal tide - a tide having two high waters and two low waters during a tidal day, which is exactly what happens in most locations.

-The semidiurnal tide period lasts of 12 hours and 25.2 minutes, that is from low to high tide and then to low tide, again.
-Learning what are the right moments to hit the surf - having in mind the Full/New Moon and First/Third Quarter Moon - will save you time and increase the quality of your session.
+The semidiurnal tide period lasts for a period of 12 hours and 25.2 minutes from low to high tide, and then repeats back to low tide again.
+Learning which are the right moments to hit the surf - keeping in mind the Full/New Moons and First/Third Quarter Moons - will save you time and increase the quality of your session.